-City of Henderson Allows Lodging Service Airbnb to Operate, Establishes Rules and Guidelines for Hosts
+City of Henderson Allows Short Term Lodging Services to Operate, Establishes Rules and Guidelines for Hosts

-LAS VEGAS, NV – Airbnb, Inc., an online marketplace for arranging or offering lodging, was recently approved for operation in Henderson, Nevada, with the Community Development manager laying out a series of rules and legal guidelines that participating residences must abide by in order to operate in the service.
+LAS VEGAS, NV – Short term rentals were recently approved for operation in Henderson, Nevada, with the Community Development manager laying out a series of rules and legal guidelines that participating residences must abide by in order to operate on these services.

-San Francisco-based Airbnb has been steadily gaining in popularity over the years as a cheap and convenient platform for hosts to accommodate guests with short-term lodging and tourism-related activities by essentially renting out their couch or home to relative strangers.
-Much like ride-sharing services such as Uber and Lyft and the drivers they employ, Airbnb does not own any real estate listings, nor does it host events; instead, the service acts as a broker, receiving commissions from each booking.
+Short term rentals have been steadily gaining in popularity over the years as a cheap and convenient way for landlords to accommodate guests with short-term lodging and tourism-related activities by essentially renting out their home to relative strangers.
+Much like ride-sharing services such as Uber and Lyft and the drivers they employ, AirBNB, VRBO, Booking.com, do not own any real estate listings, nor do they host events; instead, the services acts as a broker, receiving commissions from each booking.

 Initially approved by the City of Henderson in mid-July of 2019; previously, short-term rentals where only allowed in commercial-tourist zoning areas, such as Lake Las Vegas.
 However, Henderson officials changed their stance on the issue after the City of Las Vegas made regulations governing short-term rentals far stricter.
 Seeing a potential money-making opportunity for Henderson – it’s estimated that the city could make as much as $370,000 annually with the introduction of Airbnb into the community – officials approved the move, albeit with a series of regulations of their own attached.

-According to the City of Henderson, Airbnb’s are allowed to operate in residential areas within the limits of Henderson as long as they adhere to the following set of rules:
+According to the City of Henderson, Short term rentals are allowed to operate in residential areas within the limits of Henderson as long as they adhere to the following set of rules:

 - The local Homeowners Association (HOA) approves, and the homeowner proves compliance with HOA rules.